• Mental Health

 Online CBT will be able to replicate some of the best features of in-person CBT closely.
 The core principles, techniques, focus on homework, and effectiveness of CBT will remain in place when the treatment is online.

-CBT, when performed online, can provide positive additions such as:6
+Online CBT can provide positive additions such as:6

 • Convenience: Early in the morning, late at night, or anytime during the day, online CBT is available to help address a person’s needs.
 Online options add a level of convenience that in-person therapy cannot match.